Lachrynier/mlops-project/reports/README.md

 We implemented a total of 5 tests.
 These include testing of api functionality e.g. asserting that we get the expected status_codes and responses as well as making sure that our application makes valid predictions for a few test images.
-We test our custom dataset class to verify that shapes and types are as expected, and lastly, we also test that for a given valid input, out model provides a valid output.
+We test our custom dataset class to verify that shapes and types are as expected, and lastly, we also test that for a given valid input, our model provides a valid output.

 ### Question 8